-The Pete East Drainage Area is located on the eastern portion of the installation and consists of commercial and administrative areas including the Base Exchange, Commissary, Dental Clinic, and Area Dental Laboratory.
-Most of the storm water that falls in this drainage area is conveyed to the Pete East Detention Pond, which does not have an outfall structure.
-A small portion of storm water that falls on Pete East, primarily from roadways, is conveyed to a drainage ditch at Marksheffel Road and the East Gate access road.
-Building 2032 Fire Department Substation is the only air transportation related industrial activity located within the Pete East drainage area; however, all storm water from this facility is currently conveyed to the Pete East Detention Pond which does not discharge.
+The Peterson AFB East Drainage Area is located on the eastern portion of the installation and consists of commercial and administrative areas including the Base Exchange, Commissary, Dental Clinic, and Area Dental Laboratory.
+Most of the storm water that falls in this drainage area is conveyed to the Peterson AFB East Detention Pond, which does not have an outfall structure.
+A small portion of storm water that falls on Peterson AFB East, primarily from roadways, is conveyed to a drainage ditch at Marksheffel Road and the East Gate access road.
+Building 2032 Fire Department Substation is the only air transportation related industrial activity located within the Peterson AFB East drainage area.
+However, all storm water from this facility is currently conveyed to the Peterson AFB East Detention Pond, which does not discharge.

-At the time Peterson AFB submitted the Notice of Intent (NOI) and received authorization from EPA for coverage under the 2015 MSGP, the applicable State of Colorado 303(d) list was dated 2012.
-The 2012 State of Colorado 303(d) list was used to complete the Peterson AFB NOI and determine impaired water discharge and monitoring requirements required by the MSGP and subsequently incorporated into this SWPPP.
+The 2020 State of Colorado 303(d) list, IAW 2020 Colorado Department of Public Health and Environment (CDPHE) Regulation 5 CCR 1002-93, was used to complete the Peterson AFB Notice of Intent (NOI) and determine impaired water discharge and monitoring requirements required by the MSGP and subsequently incorporated into this SWPPP.
 All receiving waters around Peterson AFB are ultimately conveyed to Fountain Creek.
-Fountain Creek and all tributaries are classified as impaired for Escherichia Coli (E.coli) in the 2012 State of Colorado 303(d) list.
-According to the State of Colorado 2012 303(d) list, a total maximum daily load (TMDL) is needed for this watershed.
-Peterson AFB personnel will continue to monitor the State of Colorado 303(d) list for changes in impaired water designation and incorporate any changes to this listing during the Federal MSGP renewal process.
+Fountain Creek and all tributaries are classified as impaired for Escherichia Coli (E. coli) in the 2020 State of Colorado 303(d) list.
+According to the State of Colorado 2020 303(d) list Colorado Section 303(D) List of Impaired Waters and Monitoring and Evaluation List, a total maximum daily load (TMDL) is needed for this watershed.
+Peterson AFB personnel will continue to monitor the State of

+Colorado 303(d) list for changes in impaired water designation and incorporate any changes to this listing during the Federal MSGP renewal process.
+Sand Creek and all tributaries are classified as impaired for E. coli and Selenium in the 2020 State of Colorado 303(d) list.